cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-forecasting/_index.en.md

 +++
 title = "Lab 5: End to End Timeseries Forecasting" description = "In this collection of labs, we will explore how to solve various time-series forecasting problems.
 Each lab will explore the use cases, algorithms, data science techniques and AWS services that can be used to solve time series problems.
-We will show how to predicting air quality with neural networks, forecast electricity consumption with GluonTS, make sales projections with Amazon Forecast and detect anomalies with SageMaker and Kinesis Data Analytics. " date = 2020-10-15T00:00:00+11:00 weight = 50 chapter = false
+We will show how to predict air quality with neural networks, forecast electricity consumption with GluonTS, make sales projections with Amazon Forecast and detect anomalies with SageMaker and Kinesis Data Analytics. " date = 2020-10-15T00:00:00+11:00 weight = 50 chapter = false